kubernetes-sigs/external-dns/docs/tutorials/aws.md

       key: {{ YOUR_SECRET_KEY }}
 ```

+## DynamoDB Registry

+The DynamoDB Registry can be used to store dns records metadata.
+See the [DynamoDB Registry Tutorial](../registry/dynamodb.md) for more information.

 ## Clean up

 Make sure to delete all Service objects before terminating the cluster so all load balancers get cleaned up correctly.